wwwwanhonghuang/EMBS-BHI-2025-reproduce/2.microstate_training/README.md

 > We modified the definition pyprep's `fit()` and `reference()` function to make the parameters for training can be passed explicitly.
 > The scripts cannot work under original `pyprep` and will report exception like passed parameters more than require to the prep functions.
 > Please kindly run `sh patch_prep.sh` after install `pyprep` to apply this patch^.
-> The modification can be seen from the history of https://github.com/wwwwanhonghuang/pyprep, which is forked from https://github.com/sappelhoff/pyprep
+> The modification history can be seen from the history of https://github.com/wwwwanhonghuang/pyprep, which is forked from https://github.com/sappelhoff/pyprep
 6. asrpy == 0.0.3

 ### 2.1 Prepare Configuration